sethiyap/agar-bactopia-pipeline/README.md

 ```

 The launcher splits the list into batches and passes each batch to Bactopia with
-`--accessions`.
-Network access from the compute job is required for the
+`--accessions`. **Bactopia downloads each accession automatically** — SRA/ENA
+run accessions are fetched as reads, and NCBI `GCF_`/`GCA_` accessions are
+fetched as assemblies; there is no separate download step to run.
+Because the
+download happens inside the batch job, **the compute node must have network
+access** (on Gadi, normal compute nodes may not — check your queue/site before
-downloads. `--input-type accessions` is also accepted as an alias.
+submitting large accession runs). `--input-type accessions` is also accepted as
+an alias.

 ### Validate The Installation Before Submitting